Wrongful Conception Damages Calculator

 Actual compensation, if any, may depend on whether the provider breached the standard of care, whether that breach caused the pregnancy, what damages are recognized where the claim is filed, whether there are limits on recovery, how insurance applies, and how well the claimed losses are documented.

-Every online calculator needs assumptions, and this one is no exception.
+Every wrongful conception damages calculator needs assumptions, and this one is no exception.
 Keep the following limitations in mind before you rely on the output:

 - Jurisdictional differences: Laws governing wrongful conception claims vary widely by state, province, and country.

-- Economic damages focus: The calculator is built for numerical costs, not non-economic harms such as emotional distress.
+- Economic damages focus: The calculator is built for numeric losses, not non-economic harms such as emotional distress.

 - No liability analysis: The page assumes you are estimating damages only; it does not determine whether negligence or causation can be proven.